-The table on the next page shows the Governor's February 25 revised realignment proposal compared to the original proposal included in the January budget.
-The Conference Committee approved the revised framework, including the constitutional amendment to be placed before voters authorizing the realignment and funding and placeholder trailer bill to implement certain aspects of the realignment.
+The table below shows the Governor's February 25 revised realignment proposal compared to the original proposal included in the January budget.
+The Conference Committee approved the revised framework.
 The Conference Committee also indicated that there would need to be significant follow-up legislation related to implementing the realignment that would be developed subsequent to placing the constitutional amendment before voters.